-Submissions to Academic Board seeking approval to offer programs in languages other than English, must include statements justifying the need to offer such programs in educational, cultural and economic terms and demonstrating that these programs/courses will have adequate and regular monitoring and periodic formal review.
-The proposal must also detail how the program will meet the University’s Teaching and Assessing in a Language Other Than English Guidelines.
+Submissions to Academic Board seeking approval to offer programs in languages other than English, must include statements justifying the need to offer such programs/courses in educational, cultural and economic terms and demonstrating that these programs/courses will have adequate and regular monitoring and periodic formal review.
+The proposal must also detail how the program/course will meet the University’s Teaching and Assessing in a Language Other Than English Procedure.

 Special assessment conditions will not be made available to students for whom English is a second language solely on the basis that they have difficulty with reading and writing English.

-Use of bilingual dictionaries for invigilated assessments is allowed if a student applies for and receives a letter of authorisation from the Head of School giving permission for its use, in accordance with the University’s Students from a Non-English Speaking Background - Special Provisions for Invigilated Assessments Guidelines.
+Use of bilingual dictionaries for invigilated assessments is allowed if a student applies for and receives a letter of authorisation from the Head of School giving permission for its use, in accordance with the University’s Higher Education Assessment Policy.

 For the University to ensure the quality of its programs all teaching staff must be fluent in written and spoken English.
 The teaching of programs/courses in languages other than English will not affect the minimum language requirements which are a prerequisite for admission to the University.